Wednesday, 16 January 2019

 ROCK PAINTINGS

-The Jambai hill has many shelters that have been continuously used from pre pre-historic period to the Jains period.
-The black and red pots broken pieces are the proof of the prehistoric period usage.
+The Jambai hill has many shelters that have been continuously used from the prehistoric period to the Jains period.
+The broken pieces of the black and red pots are proof of the prehistoric period usage.
 The Paintings are like Sun rays/flowers.
 The flower arrangement looks like a carpet.
 The paintings are done using red, yellow, and black ochre.

 STONE CHEKKU WITH INSCRIPTION